Class of 2016

 That’s just one of Kevin’s legacies.
 As an art student, he was invited to submit work for a new juried permanent collection in Valpo’s Christopher Center for Library and Information Resources.
 Judges chose his photograph as one of four winning pieces, and it now hangs in the Christopher Center as a part of the permanent collection.

-Kevin plans to complete a second catalogue with Professor Corazzo, this one about Pasin Sloan’s works on paper.
-He is also working with another Brauer Museum intern, curating a show of Andy Warhol prints from the museum’s permanent collection.
+Kevin completed a second catalogue with Professor Corazzo, this one about Pasin Sloan’s works on paper.
+He also worked with another Brauer Museum intern, curating a show of Andy Warhol prints from the museum’s permanent collection.

-“I have had so many memorable experiences with the Department of Art at Valpo,” Kevin says.
+“I had so many memorable experiences with the art department at Valpo,” Kevin says.

 Looking back, Kevin sees that his Ancient and Medieval Art History course gave him so much more than three elective credits.